SUSE/manager-build-profiles/AutoYaST/README.md

-# SUSE Manager and Uyuni AutoYaST Profiles
+# SUSE Multi-Linux Manager and Uyuni AutoYaST Profiles

-This directory contains example profiles for AutoYaST for both SUSE Manager and the upstream Uyuni project.
+This directory contains example profiles for AutoYaST for both SUSE Multi-Linux Manager (formerly SUSE Manager) and the upstream Uyuni project.

 **IMPORTANT: SELECT YOUR PRODUCT AND VERSION**